plops/slide-tag/README.md

 * **The Mechanism**
     1. **The Barcoded Array:** The technology uses a glass slide coated with a dense, random monolayer of 10-micron DNA-barcoded beads.
 The massive diversity of unique **spatial barcodes** is generated using split-pool combinatorial synthesis.
-This chemical process involves repeatedly splitting the entire pool of beads, adding a specific DNA base to each subgroup, and then pooling them back together.
-This results in an exponential increase in unique barcode sequences with each cycle.
 The physical (x, y) coordinate of every unique barcode sequence on this array is determined beforehand by performing an *in situ* sequencing reaction directly on the slide, creating a definitive digital map.
     2. **Spatial Tagging in Tissue:** A fresh-frozen tissue slice (typically 20 µm thick) is placed on the slide.
 UV light cleaves linkers on the beads, releasing the spatial barcodes to diffuse into the tissue and tag the nuclei.
        This upstream tagging step adds only 10-60 minutes to the workflow.